ClimbsRocks/buzzyBug/README.md

  -->

 ## A game navigating a bug deeper and deeper into some evil empire's codebase ##
-  > Play a white hat hacker, trying to penetrate deeper and deeper into some evil empire's codebase
+  > Play a white hat hacker, trying to penetrate deeper and deeper into some evil empire's nefarious project.
 <!---->
 <!--## Sub-Heading ##-->
 <!--  > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.-->